Barry Goldwater: Final campaign and U.S. Senate term

 After the new Senate convened in January 1981, Goldwater became chairman of the Senate Intelligence Committee.
 In this role he clashed with the Reagan administration in April 1984 when he discovered that the Central Intelligence Agency (CIA) had been mining the waters of Nicaragua since February, something that he had first denied when the matter was raised.
 In a note to the CIA director William Casey, Goldwater denounced what he called an "act of war", saying that "this is no way to run a railroad" as he stated crossly that only Congress had the power to declare war and accused the CIA of illegally mining Nicaraguan waters without the permission of Congress.
 Goldwater concluded, "The President has asked us to back his foreign policy.
 Bill, how can we back his foreign policy when we don't know what the hell he is doing?
 Lebanon, yes, we all knew that he sent troops over there.
 But mine the harbors in Nicaragua?
 This is an act violating international law.
 It is an act of war.
 For the life of me, I don't see how we are going to explain it."
 Goldwater felt compelled to issue an apology on the floor of the Senate because the Senate Intelligence Committee had failed in its duties to oversee the CIA as he stated, saying, "I am forced to apologize for the members of my committee because I did not know the facts on this case.
 And I apologize to all the members of the Senate for the same reason".
 Goldwater subsequently voted for a Congressional resolution condemning the mining.

-In his 1980 Senate reelection campaign, Goldwater won support from religious conservatives but in his final term voted consistently to uphold legal abortion and in 1981 gave a speech on how he was angry about the bullying of American politicians by religious organizations, and would "fight them every step of the way".
-Notwithstanding his prior differences with Dwight D. Eisenhower, Goldwater in a 1986 interview rated him the best of the seven presidents with whom he had worked.
+In his 1980 Senate reelection campaign, Goldwater won support from religious conservatives but in his final term voted consistently to uphold legal abortion and in 1981 gave a speech on how he was angry about the bullying of American politicians by religious organizations and would "fight them every step of the way".

-He introduced the 1984 Cable Franchise Policy and Communications Act, which allowed local governments to require the transmission of public, educational, and government access (PEG) channels, barred cable operators from exercising editorial control over the content of programs carried on PEG channels, and absolved them from liability for their content.
-On May 12, 1986, Goldwater was presented with the Presidential Medal of Freedom by President Ronald Reagan.
+He introduced the 1984 Cable Franchise Policy and Communications Act, which allowed local governments to require the transmission of public, educational, and government access (PEG) channels, barred cable operators from exercising editorial control over the content of programs carried on PEG channels and absolved them from liability for their content.
+On May 12, 1986, Goldwater was presented with the Presidential Medal of Freedom by President Reagan.